icons8/lunacy-docs/docs/text.md

   * `Ctrl+Alt+>`/`⌥ ⌘ >` or `Ctrl+Alt+<`/`⌥ ⌘ <` — increase or decrease line spacing.
   * `Ctrl+Shift+>`/`⌘ Shift >` or `Ctrl+Shift+<`/`⌘ Shift <` — increase or decrease letter spacing.
   * There is no shortcut for paragraph spacing.
-* By using the <a href="https://docs.icons8.com/interface/#tips-on-working-with-the-inspector" target="_blank">mouse wheel or dragging mouse up and down</a> as shown below.
+* By using the mouse wheel or dragging the mouse up and down as shown below.

 <!--
 In the latter case: